orodriguez40/JDBC1/README.md

 ## Course: CEN-3024C-24204

 ### Purpose: ###
 This programs purpose is to connect to an MySQL database using Java code.
 The program will run and request data using a SELECT SQL Statement.
 It will use JDBC (Java Database Connectivity) to connect to MySQl Server.
-This specific code will select the table from "parks_and_recreation" database, look for the "parks_departments" table, and prints the results to the console.
+This specific code will select the table from "parks_and_recreation" database, look for the "parks_departments" table, and print the results to the console.

 ### Prerequisites: ###
 Before running this program, it must meet the following requirements: <br/>